 As far as my role is concerned, I work in Australia as the General Manager of Network Solutions.
 My primary focus is split between looking at more typical network infrastructure across our existing tower network, while also exploring the potential of new network infrastructure assets that we would look to deploy, in particular in the external environment, such as street furniture, small cells and smart poles.

 TowerXchange: The Australian market has made huge strides in passive sharing with three new leading towercos being formed recently.
 Now the market is starting to look at what is beyond passive sharing.
-How does BAI view
+How does BAI view this?

 Leveraging our expertise in network services will undoubtedly give BAI Communications an opportunity to expand what we are offering to mobile network operators (MNOs) and maintain a sharp focus on some of the more niche solutions that are not widely deployed, owned and managed by the existing towercos.